Where to Stay in Jasper? Best Neighborhoods and Hotels

 Tonquin Inn

-A convenient hotel for walking visits while staying in a quiet setting.
-You'll discover spacious, well-equipped rooms with air conditioning, a refrigerator, coffee maker, and private bathroom.
-There's also an indoor pool, two outdoor jacuzzis, and a large fitness center to keep up your routine.
-An on-site restaurant makes dining easy, especially if you return late from excursions.
+A convenient hotel for exploring on foot while still enjoying peace and quiet.
+You’ll find spacious, well-equipped rooms with air conditioning, a fridge, a coffee maker, and a private bathroom.
+There’s also an indoor pool, two outdoor hot tubs, and a large gym to help you keep up your routine.
+The on-site restaurant makes evenings easy—especially if you get back late from a day out.

 Hotel